Last Reviewed by: Dr. Steve Knighton | March 16, 2026

 Shockwave Therapy For Lumbar Spinal Stenosis

-Shockwave Therapy involves a handheld pneumatic device that delivers high-energy pulses to the affected area.
-The treatment typically involves between 800 and 2,500 pulses within just a few minutes.
 Our chiropractors carefully adjust the intensity and duration of the treatment based on the patient’s specific needs and diagnosis to ensure the most effective results.
 By stimulating healing and promoting circulation in the soft tissues around the spine, shockwave therapy can help reduce discomfort, improve flexibility, and support the overall recovery process for those with spinal stenosis-related pain.

-Acupuncture treatment for spinal stenosis in Oakville
+Acupuncture Treatment for Spinal Stenosis in Oakville

 Dr. Jenn is our acupuncture provider in our Oakville clinic.
 She uses a combination of chiropractic techniques and scientifically proven acupuncture points to help alleviate her patients pain associated with spinal stenosis.